Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

-\begin{lem} Assume that $K$ is trivially valued, and let $(V_\a,\n_\a)_{\a\in A}$ be an at most countable family of ultrametric norms on finite dimensional $K$-vector spaces.
-We may then find a nontrivially valued complete field extension $K'/K$ such that for each $\a\in A$, $\n_{\a,K'}$ is the only ultrametric norm on on $V_{\a,K'}$ that coincides with $\n_\a$ on $V_\a$. \end{lem}
+\begin{lem} Assume that $K$ is trivially valued, and let $(V_i,\n_i)_{i\in I}$ be an at most countable family of norms on finite dimensional $K$-vector spaces.
+We may then find a complete extension $F/K$ with $F$ nontrivially valued such that for each $ i\in I$, $(\n_i)_F$ is the only norm on $(V_i)_F$ that coincides with $\n_i$ on $V_i$. \end{lem} \begin{proof} For each $i$, pick an orthogonal basis $(e_{ij})_{j\in J_i}$ for $(V_i,\n_i)$ (see Example~\ref{exam:diagtriv}), and consider the finite set